crlimacastro/IGME-235/project1/235-project-1-content.md

 ##### Player Interaction
 The player will face off enemies in different arenas filled with surfaces all around them (rocks, trees, logs, etc...).
 These surfaces will be used to crash the hamster ball into them.
 Before completely crashing into the surface or wall, the player can hold the **Momentum Charge** button in order to pause the game for a few seconds and shoot off in the direction that they are pointing in once they release.
 These bounces are the way to build up speed and momentum in order to deal more damage to enemies.
 When the player is satisfied with the amount of momentum they have built up or cannot control the speed they are going in anymore, they can point towards the enemy and charge at them with all the speed they have built up.
 Damage will be dealt based on the momentum the player has accumulated.
 It is important to note that the faster the player goes, the harder it will be to control.
 Faster reaction speeds will be needed to pick the direction on time without losing the charge.

+##### Surfaces & Obstacles
+- Rocks: These surfaces will have different shapes and sizes and will be scattered about in an arena so that the player can bounce off of them.
+Rocks will allow for a lot of intricate shapes to make walls out of.
+There can be L-shaped rock formations, triangles, etc...
+- Logs: These will be rectangular surfaces that the player can bounce off of.
+They will be simpler walls and more common than rocks.
+- Trees: Circular surfaces for the player to bounce off of.
+The trees will be represented by a cut down stump, this is just a representation of the tree drawn at a lower y-plane.
+In reality they will be whole trees and shadows will be drawn below them to communicate this.
+- Bushes: Bouncing on these surfaces will result in the player losing all momentum as they are soft and cushioned.
+The player will have to avoid bushes in order to keep a momentum combo going.
+- Water: The player will be able to charge through water puddles on the ground if they have enough speed built up.
+Running up to a puddle without enough momentum will result in the player moving at an incredibly slow rate and floating around.
+The player will be susceptible to an enemy attack when coming out of a puddle.

 ##### Enemy types
 The player will face off different enemies.
 Small ones like weasels and feral cats will be fast but have less health and will require lower minimum momentum to actually damage them.
 Bigger enemies such as foxes, jackals, and snakes will have tougher skin and require the player to build up a certain amount of momentum to even be able to damage them.
 Bouncing towards them will less than the required speed will cause the player to just bounce off of them harmlessly and fall as easy prey to a claw swipe attack or a bite.
 Snakes will be especially tough as they will require the player to hit them in the head to damage them, making them a very tough skinned and small target.